 What to Do If You Have Been Targeted

-If you are targeted by a phishing campaign, it is first important to know how to recognise fishing.
-Being able to recognise the signs of a phishing email, such as hyperlinks that don’t match the anchor text or emails not relevant to you, will go a long way.
-A combination of training and the right tools will help to prevent the attack from succeeding.
-However, if a security breach occurs, speed is key.
+If a security breach has already occurred, speed is key.
 Identifying the email and who was targeted is a must.
 Disconnecting the device from the internet and any networks will help to prevent it from spreading.
 Performing a complete scan of the device using anti-virus software can detect any malware and help with removing it.

-Be wary of any suspicious emails, and avoid opening unknown Microsoft Excel files.
-Thorough training will equip everyone with the knowledge they need to avoid scams.
+In conclusion, be wary of any suspicious emails, and avoid opening unknown Microsoft Excel files.